 If you are a fellow ‘Quadder‘, please contact me or post anywhere on this site.
 I feel the more people who contribute and share about their experience the better.
 We can all learn from each other and our experiences.
 Every person’s injury is different and every person story is unique and worth sharing with other fellow quadders.

 Having gone through this experience not only once but twice, I feel I have a duty to share and maybe give some words of wisdom and/or guidance to others.
 I know a lot of what I had to overcome and changes I had to make in my daily life to just getting around and doing daily chores are worth noting in my opinion.
 There isn’t a Quadriceps Tendon Rupture Recovery Manual that your doctor or physical therapist hands out to you.
-I had to figure out most everything out myself and there is quite a lot you have to figure out as you go with this injury.
+I had to figure out most everything out myself and there is quite a lot you have to figure out as you deal with this injury.

 Thank you for visiting my corner of the web and I hope you find this site useful and insightful.
 If you have content to share please let me know.
 Again check back often as I will be updating content regularly.
-Feel free to friend me on Facebook and also take a look at my YouTube channel as I can answer any questions you might have.
+Feel free to friend me on Facebook and also take a look at my YouTube channel as I can answer your questions you might have.
 However the best way to connect with me and so many others now is through my private Facebook Group that I started last year.
 We are several hundred members strong now and growing all the time.